-Battlefield of Fort George National Historic Site and adjacent properties

-Parks Canada owns 110.9 hectares of land along the South shore of Lake Ontario in Niagara-on-the-Lake, known locally as the Lakeshore Road properties.
-They contain a mix of land uses and reflect centuries of human history including Indigenous peoples, agricultural development, military training and waste management.
+Battlefield of Fort George National Historic Site and adjacent properties Parks Canada owns 110.9 hectares of land along the south shore of Lake Ontario in Niagara-on-the-Lake, known locally as the Lakeshore Road properties.
+The Lakeshore Road properties contain a mix of land uses and reflect centuries of human history including Indigenous peoples, agricultural development, military training and waste management.
 Despite the long period of military and municipal use, much of the property remains in a natural state including remnants of Carolinian forest, home to a number of native species including Species at Risk.